 While Balayage is the technique of painting the hair, Ombre focuses on the style of the hair.
 It is the transition from a lighter shade to a darker shade.
 Typically, Ombres work best for brunettes, but the style can is suitable for blondes too.
 To achieve the effect of an Ombre, there must be a smooth transition between colors.
 While the Ombre is a beautiful look, you'll need to work with a professional to get the best results.

-Luckily, we offer both Ombre and Balayage in North Charleston, SC!
+Luckily, we offer both Ombre and Balayage near North Charleston, SC!
 Short on time?
 Busy schedule?
 Only available on weekends?
 Chroma Hair Studio & Spa offers flexible appointment scheduling to accommodate even the busiest clients.
 You deserve a fresh new style, and we're here to help when the time is right for you.

 If you're looking for a hair salon that offers high-end styling without expensive pricing, you're in the right place.
 Our goal is to exceed your expectations and leave you feeling beautiful, whether you need a touch-up or a total makeover.
 We offer a relaxing salon atmosphere, skillful stylists, and only the best in professional brands.
 When it's time for your next haircut, highlight session, or eyelash extension, look no further than Chroma Hair Studio & Spa.Appointment Request